 The PA Department is also pleased to offer a PA/MPH Concurrent Degree Program providing an opportunity for students to attain an MPH degree in addition to the entry-level Master of Medical Science Physician Assistant degree.

 Our program has 14 full-time faculty members who actively teach in class and laboratory sessions, as well as participate in various health care and educational committees and associations.
 The program admits 76 students per year, thereby maintaining a very favorable faculty-student ratio of approximately 5.4:1.
-By utilizing the resources available through the College of Health Care Sciences, the program strives to achieve excellence and assist students in reaching their maximum potential.
+By utilizing the resources available through the School of Health Sciences, the program strives to achieve excellence and assist students in reaching their maximum potential.
 With nearly 2,400 graduates from our program; we are proud of our alumni who currently work in all areas of medicine, including active involvement in government and leadership positions.

 The program continually strives to meet its mission and goals.
 We work towards producing competent primary care physician assistants, improving the health care delivery of underserved areas, and promoting the physician assistant profession.
 See our Vision, Mission, Goals and Outcomes.